BrandonCorey/JS_175_notes/express_vocab.md

 ## Middleware Functions
 Middleware functions are functions that are executed before a route handler is called.
 They can perform any necessary preprocessing or postprocessing, such as logging or authentication, and then pass control to the next middleware function or route handler.
+- Performed after a request is recieved, but before route handler is executed
+- Can be chained together using `next` argument
 ```javascript
 app.use((req, res, next) => {
   console.log(`${req.method} ${req.url}`);